NordicTrack Commercial 1750 Treadmill Review

 There’s the impressive, endless workout catalog between the built in ones and those you can access via iFit Coach.

-Users who find motivation in setting goals, whether it is losing weight or training for marathons, can set goals such as pace, time, or number of calories.
+Users who enjoy setting goals, whether it is losing weight or training for marathons, can set goals such as pace, time, or number of calories.

-Speed and incline adjustments are easy to make during your workout, which is one key pro.
+Speed and incline adjustments are easy to make during your workout, which is a nice break from similar machines.
 The bright console has a large display and a numeric keypad which make readings and adjustments easy, a feature we make most use of during high incline and speed workouts.

 Cooling fans are a must for a treadmill built with high intensity in mind, which is why there are 3 fans ready for easy cooling.
 We honestly can’t stress enough how much we appreciate cooling off when the going gets tough on the running belt.

 If entertainment is what gets you through workouts, there’s a sound system to play your favorite tunes.
-A nice bonus we use frequently.
 Of course you can surf the web, watch videos or go to your social pages on the internet-ready Smart HD touch screen.

 There’s also an adjustable cushioning system that soaks up all shock on your joints, but if you’d rather feel as if you’re running on the road, simply turn off the extra cushioning.